Skip to main content

 Day-to-day tasks

-As an antiques dealer, you could:
+As an antiques dealer valuer, you could:

-• negotiate purchases and sales
+• negotiate purchase prices and sales

 • buy and sell items online